Policy and Sanctions

 Policy:The use of tobacco is prohibited within the main university campus.
 This includes all buildings (including residence halls), parking structures, campus walkways, university owned vehicles, and privately owned vehicles parked on university property.
 This policy applies to all students, faculty, staff, contractors, vendors, and other visitors to all university property.
-Prohibited tobacco products include, but are not limited to, cigarettes, cigars, cigarillos, pipes, hookahs, and all smokeless tobacco.
+Prohibited tobacco products include, but are not limited to, cigarettes, cigars, cigarillos, pipes, hookahs, all smokeless tobacco and e-cigarettes.

 The Office of Campus Security will also enforce and implement the policy throughout the campus community and will support the actions of the Office of Residence Life.Faculty, staff, contractors, vendors, and other visitors in violation of the policy will be reminded in a professional and courteous manner of the university policy.